apereo/cas/docs/cas-server-documentation/release_notes/RC5.md

 ### Delegated Authentication Auto-Redirect

-When [delegating authentication](../integration/Delegate-Authentication.html) to an external identity provider, CAS can be configured with automatically redirect to the identity provider.
+When [delegating authentication](../integration/Delegate-Authentication.html) to an external identity provider, CAS can be configured to automatically redirect to the identity provider.
 This releases enhances the auto-redirect options to handle the following types:

 - `NONE`: No automatic redirects take place and user might have to manually choose.